 Three major themes were identified by the CC as the priorities for this next phase of the Patient FIRST curriculum:

 - Digital impacts on health, medical misinformation, best practices in patient education, use of digital platforms to support health

 - Self-directed learning for how to assess evidence for high value care

-- Social drivers of health and interprofessional health care advocacy, including but not limited to:
+Social drivers of health and interprofessional health care advocacy

 - Bias, climate change, caring for diverse patient populations, more formal training in effective patient communication through an equity lens, care of patients who identify as transgender